Skip to main content

 NameSymbolUnitsDescription

-Charge FlagFcF_cbooleanTrue if battery should charge (Dispatch Algorithms)
+Charge FlagFcF_cbooleanTrue if battery should attempt to charge (from Dispatch Algorithms)

-Discharge FlagFdF_dbooleanTrue if battery should discharge (Dispatch Algorithms)
+Discharge FlagFdF_dbooleanTrue if battery should attempt to discharge (from Dispatch Algorithms)

-Available Charge PowerPchargeP_{charge}WMaximum charge power at battery DC (Charge & Discharge Limits)
+Available Charge PowerPchargeP_{charge}WMaximum charge power at battery DC (from Charge & Discharge Limits)

-Available Discharge PowerPdischargeP_{discharge}WMaximum discharge power at battery DC (Charge & Discharge Limits)
+Available Discharge PowerPdischargeP_{discharge}WMaximum discharge power at battery DC (from Charge & Discharge Limits)

-RTE Cycle Degradation Ratedη,cycled_{\eta,cycle}—/cycleEfficiency loss per normalized discharge cycle
+RTE Cycle Degradation Ratedη,cycled_{\eta,cycle}%/cycleRound-trip efficiency loss per normalized discharge cycle

-RTE Calendar Degradation Ratedη,cald_{\eta,cal}—/yearEfficiency loss per year of operation
+RTE Calendar Degradation Ratedη,yeard_{\eta,year}%/yearRound-trip efficiency loss per year of operation

 Outputs